BS Econ, BS Eng (Penn); PhD (Yale University)

-Prof. Darwin Choi is an Associate Professor in the Department of Finance and Associate Director of the Centre for Business Sustainability at The Chinese University of Hong Kong (CUHK) Business School.
-Before joining CUHK, he was an Assistant Professor of Finance at the Hong Kong University of Science and Technology (HKUST) from 2009 to 2016.
-He received his PhD degree in Finance from Yale University in 2009 and BS in Economics and BS in Engineering degrees from the University of Pennsylvania in 2004.
+Prof. Darwin Choi is an Associate Professor in the Department of Finance and Associate Director of the Centre for Business Sustainability at The Chinese University of Hong Kong (CUHK).
+Before joining CUHK in 2016, he was an Assistant Professor of Finance at the Hong Kong University of Science and Technology (HKUST).
+He received his PhD degree in Finance from Yale University and BS in Economics and BS in Engineering degrees from the University of Pennsylvania.
 Prof. Choi’s research examines how institutional details and behavioural factors influence professional and individual investors’ capital allocations and asset prices.
 His recent work focuses on climate finance and other ESG (Environmental, Social, and Governance) issues.
-Prof. Choi’s papers have been published in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial Markets, and Journal of Economic Behavior and Organization.
+Prof. Choi’s papers have been published in the Journal of Finance, Journal of Financial Economics, and Review of Financial Studies.
+He has won teaching awards at both CUHK Business School and HKUST Business School.

 Mutual Funds and Hedge Funds

 - Darwin Choi, Zhenyu Gao, and Wenxi Jiang (2020), “Attention to Global Warming,” Review of Financial Studies, 33, 1112-1145.

 - Darwin Choi, Zhenyu Gao, and Wenxi Jiang (2020), “Measuring the Carbon Exposure of Institutional Investors,” Journal of Alternative Investments, 23, 12-23.